 One traditional auto stock that has been slow to pivot into EVs is U.S. auto giant Ford (NYSE:F).
 But the company is starting to aggressively pivot into the EV market, and this pivot lays the groundwork for healthy growth over the next decade.

-To start, Ford’s headline EV — the Ford Fusion Energi — is the ninth best selling EV in the U.S. this year.
-But that’s just the tip of the iceberg.
+To start, Ford’s headline EV — the Ford Fusion Energi — was the ninth-best selling EV in the U.S. last year, but that’s just the tip of the iceberg.
 Ford is in the process of building a Mustang-influenced electric crossover to rival Tesla’s Model Y, a fully electric Lincoln crossover, a fully electric SUV and a fully electric F-150 pickup truck, alongside a handful of hybrid models.

 The sum of all these new EVs means that, by 2025, Ford’s vehicle roster will be much more levered to EV tailwinds than it is today.